Solar Guide

 Leasing Solar Panels

-In Ann Arbor, MI, Palmetto offers flexible financing through Power Purchase Agreements (PPAs) with both DTE Energy and Consumers Energy customers.
-With a PPA, you pay only for the electricity your solar panels produce at a set price per kilowatt-hour, rather than a fixed monthly payment like with a lease.
+In Ann Arbor, Palmetto offers Power Purchase Agreements (PPAs) for customers served by DTE Energy and Consumers Energy.
+With a PPA, you pay for the actual electricity your solar panels produce at a fixed rate per kilowatt-hour, rather than making a large upfront investment or managing loan payments.

 Go solar without the investment